 Lightning Can Kill!

 Lightning is one of the most consistent causes of weather-related deaths and injury in the U.S. According to the National Severe Storms Laboratory, there are approximately 100 lightning-related deaths and over 1000 injuries yearly.
 Risk is present WHENEVER lightning can be seen or thunder can be heard.
-As soon as lightning is seen or thunder is heard, practice and competition should be suspended immediately.
+As soon as cloud-to-ground lightning is seen or thunder is heard, practice and competition should be suspended immediately.

 It is important that schools develop a Lightning Safety Plan.
 The following guidelines are provided by the NFHS.